menu

 Gold Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Gold Beach citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.36% of adults 25 and older in Gold Beach have a college degree.
+In terms of college education, Gold Beach is nearly on par with the US average for all cities of 21.84%: 18.36% of adults 25 and older in Gold Beach have a bachelor's degree or advanced degree.

 Gold Beach is a very ethnically-diverse city.
 The people who call Gold Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gold Beach residents report their race to be White, followed by Native American.
 Gold Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.34% of the city’s residents.
 Important ancestries of people in Gold Beach include German, Irish, English, European, and Italian.